itxcxm/study-english/server/API_EXAMPLES.md

 ## Notes

-1. **Random Selection**: Mỗi lần gọi GET endpoint sẽ trả về 20 câu hỏi ngẫu nhiên khác nhau (nếu có đủ).
+1. **Random Selection**: Each GET request returns 20 random questions (or fewer if not enough available).

-2. **Active Questions Only**: Chỉ những câu hỏi có `isActive: true` mới được trả về.
+2. **Active Questions Only**: Only questions with `isActive: true` are returned.

-3. **Auto-Generated Fields**: Khi thêm câu hỏi mới, các field sau sẽ tự động được tạo:
+3. **Auto-Generated Fields**: When adding a new question, these fields are automatically created:

    - `_id`: MongoDB ObjectId
-   - `isActive`: true (mặc định)
+   - `isActive`: true (default)
-   - `createdAt`: Timestamp khi tạo
+   - `createdAt`: Creation timestamp
-   - `updatedAt`: Timestamp khi cập nhật
+   - `updatedAt`: Update timestamp

-4. **Topic Names**: Topic name phải khớp chính xác với tên file model.
-Sử dụng endpoint `/api/review/topics` để xem danh sách chính xác.
+4. **Topic Names**: Topic name must match exactly with the model file name.
+Use the `/api/review/topics` endpoint to get the exact list of available topics.

+5. **Cookie-Based Authentication**: The API uses HTTP-only cookies for authentication.
+Make sure to include `credentials: "include"` in fetch requests or `withCredentials: true` in axios configuration.

+6. **Soft Delete**: DELETE endpoint marks questions as inactive (`isActive: false`) rather than permanently deleting them from the database.